unprll-project/unprll/README.md

         docker run -it -d -v /unprll/chain:/root/.unprll -v /unprll/wallet:/wallet -p 21149:21149 unprll

 * The build needs 3 GB space.
 * Wait one hour or more

 Packaging for your favorite distribution would be a welcome contribution!

-You can also cross-compile binaries on linux for windows and macos with the depends system.
+You can also cross-compile binaries on GNU/Linux for Windows and macOS with the depends system.
 Go to contrib/depends and type:

 * ```make HOST=x86_64-linux-gnu``` for 64-bit linux binaries.
 * ```make HOST=x86_64-w64-mingw32``` for 64-bit windows binaries.
 Requires: python3 nsis g++-mingw-w64-x86-64 wine1.6 bc